Farfetch/rules-framework/CONTRIBUTING.md

 - Unit tests body structure must follow the *Arrange, Act & Assert* pattern.
 - Solution line coverage must be kept over 90% at all times.
-- `[ExcludeFromCodeCoverage]` can be used exceptionally where used depencies of class are difficult to test.
-Make sure your design makes the best effort to abstract these dependencies to promote testability.
+- `[ExcludeFromCodeCoverage]` can be used exceptionally where used dependencies of class are difficult to test.
+Make sure your design makes the best effort to abstract these dependencies to promote testability before considering using this attribute.

 ## Commit rules